cmadland/syllabus/README.md

 _It is important to be specific about your grading system.
 Avoid long paragraphs; use headings, numbers, and bullets to chunk information._

-_Clarify whether your system is point based, weighted, percentage, letter based, and whether there will be any adjustment to the final grade, either linear or Gaussian distribution (curved).
+_Clarify whether your system is point based, weighted, percentage, letter based, and whether there will be any adjustment to the final grade.
 Be specific about the cutoff for each letter grade and whether these are predetermined or may be adjusted._

 ### Additional Support for Learning